knative/docs/docs/serving/app-security/security-guard-about.md

 ### Misused Services

-Users need a way to detect/remove misused service instances while allowing other instances to continue the service - i.e. the user need a way to stop servcie instances that ware exploited and are being misused.
+Users need a way to detect/remove misused service instances while allowing other instances to continue the service - i.e. the user need a way to stop service instances that ware exploited and are being misused.

 ## More information